mwichary/twitter-export-image-fill/README.md

 later easily using youtube-dl.
 Note that those videos won’t be playable from the archive’s local webpage, but they will be downloaded locally into your file system.

+**Some of my images fail to load, even though they open on Twitter**

+Image URLs can change if you protect (or unprotect?) your account, and the archive can get out of sync.
+If that matches your usage, simply redownload a fresh archive.

 ### License